Security Management Degree

 The Bachelor of Science in Security Management is a comprehensive, foundational program for students interested in all aspects of security.
 The program focuses on identifying and analyzing different types of vulnerabilities in security infrastructure, networks, systems, and procedures.
 In the program, students learn how all types of organizations assess risk and develop risk management processes in order to prepare for careers in a wide variety of settings.
 Students can apply to the program after completing the university’s foundational core courses, including prerequisites in economics and sociology.
 The security management curriculum includes 39 credits of targeted study in the upper years, including a senior seminar and a mandatory internship, and must complete 120 credits in total to graduate.
 Electives can prepare students to assess security in environments such as financial institutions, art galleries, events, and retail.

 The Master of Science degree at Eastern Kentucky University offers several concentration options for the aspiring security management professional including Homeland Security, School Safety, and Emergency Management.
 The degree aims to teach students a broad range of communication, critical thinking, and decision-making skills for future work in any of the concentration areas.
 The curriculum comprises a minimum of 36 credits, including 12 credits per area of concentration chosen by the student.
 In order to graduate successfully, students must pass a written comprehensive examination based on the core coursework and a capstone research project.
 It is possible to also complete a thesis with departmental approval.
-In addition to this master’s degree, the university offers a Bachelor of Science degree in the same area, a certificate program, and the same master’s program fully online.
+In addition to this master’s degree, the university offers a bachelor of science degree in the same area, a certificate program, and a master’s program fully online.

 Online Security Management Degree Programs

-Michigan State University’s Certificate in Security Management is a relatively short postgraduate certificate comprising nine credits.
+Michigan State University’s Certificate in Security Management is a postgraduate certificate comprising nine credits.
 The program is open to any interested person involved in this type of work, including working professionals and recent graduates.
 Registration in the university’s Master of Criminal Justice is not required but this additional content may be of interest to security management professionals working in law enforcement settings.
 Features of the certificate program include a strong research focus.
 Students who would like to pursue security research can elect to complete an independent research project with a faculty advisor.
 All courses can be completed online for both the master’s degree and the certificate program and online students benefit from learning from the same faculty educators who teach on-campus courses at the bachelor’s and master’s levels.

 The certificate and master’s degree programs in Security Management with a concentration in Organizational Security at the University of Denver are offered online through the University College of Professional and Continuing Studies.
 The programs are practitioner-focused and therefore teach students problem solving, decision making, and critical analysis skills through a combination of coursework and a capstone project.
 The certificate comprises 24 credits while the master’s degree includes 48 credits and courses are offered in 10-week blocks.
 An undergraduate degree with a minimum 3.0 grade point average (GPA) is required for admission to either program.
 The curriculum focuses on identifying threats to people, infrastructure, intellectual property, and information.
 Graduates have developed professional careers in security management in 21st century organizations and workplaces, such as government and the private sector.